 City View Plaza, 48 Carr 165, 5th Floor

 Guaynabo, Puerto Rico 00968-8000.
 More information can be found on the IRS website here: www.irs.gov/Advocate

 Individual taxpayer identification numbers (ITINS)

 The IRS issues ITINs to foreign nationals and resident aliens who are required to have U.S. taxpayer identification number for federal tax purposes but do not qualify for a Social Security Number.
-A person may request an ITIN by filing a Form W-7 with a certified copy of their passport and other required supplementary documentation. http://www.irs.gov/Individuals/General-ITIN-Information
+A person may request an ITIN by submitting a Form W-7, Application for IRS Individual Taxpayer Identification Number, with a certified copy of their passport and other required supplementary documentation. http://www.irs.gov/Individuals/General-ITIN-Information

-All ITINs not used on a federal tax return at least once in the last three years are no longer valid for use on a tax return as of Jan.
-1, 2017.
-Additionally, all ITINs issued before 2013 with middle digits of 78 and 79 (Example: (9XX-78-XXXX) have also expired.
+All ITINs not used on a federal tax return at least once in the last three years will expire on December 31, 2018.
+Additionally, all ITINs issued before 2013 with middle digits of 73, 74, 75, 76, 77, 81, or 82 (Example: (9XX-73-XXXX) will also expire at the end of the year.
 If you have a current filing requirement and your ITIN has expired, IRS recommends you submit your renewal application along with your federal return to prevent delays.
 For more info please to the ITIN page at IRS.gov

 PAYING GREEK INCOME TAXES